So, how do you set prices so you can attract the right customers as well as drive revenue?

 Different customers respond in different ways to pricing, so getting to know your market is quite important.
 Why are your customers shopping with you?

-Some customers might be highly price sensitive whilst others value quality and service, so they’re willing to pay more.
+Some customers might be highly price sensitive, while others value quality and service, so they’re willing to pay more.
 Think about the ‘value’ you’re offering customers through convenience, service, customer experience and product quality.

 Also, if you want your customers to know your brand is ‘premium and aspirational’, your pricing should reinforce this.